celerik/terraform-azurerm-vnet/README.md

 # Terraform Azure Virtual Network Module

 This Terraform module creates an Azure Virtual Network (VNet) and supports the configuration of subnets as part of the VNet.
+It also includes a submodule for configuring VNet peering.

 ## Features